-Our last blog focused on the wonderful 1929 short 'Angora Love'.
-As well as being a typically funny Laurel & Hardy comedy, it's also a very significant film in Stan & Ollie's canon, as it has the distinction of being the very last silent film they ever made together (with the exception of 'The Tree … Continue reading Tipping the hat to Laurel & Hardy’s Silent Shorts (1921 – 1929)
+Angora Love, as well as being a typically funny Laurel & Hardy comedy, is also a very significant film in Stan & Ollie's canon, as it has the distinction of being the very last silent film they ever made together (with the exception of 'The Tree in a Test Tube' (1943), but that doesn't really… Continue reading Tipping the hat to Laurel and Hardy’s Silent Shorts (1921 – 1929)

 Just as Laurel & Hardy's 1927 silent short 'Hats Off' was the genesis of their later talkie 'The Music Box' (1932), 'We Faw Down' has the bragging rights of being the inspiration for one of the boys' best-loved feature films 'Sons of the Desert' (1933).
 Further still, not content with being the tiny two-reeler 'seed'… Continue reading 27.
 We Faw Down (1928)

 Filmed: October 5 to October 29, 1927 Released: December 31, 1927 Produced by: Hal Roach Directed by: Clyde Bruckman Photographed by: George Stevens Titles by: H.M.
 Walker Main Cast: Stan Laurel, Oliver Hardy, Noah Young, Charlie Hall, Eugene Pallette, Dorothy Coburn, Anita Garvin It’s widely acknowledged that 1927 is… Continue reading 17.
 The Battle of the Century (1927)

 Welcome to the official home of The Laurel & Hardy Blog.
 The place to discover all you need to know about the films of Stan Laurel and Oliver Hardy.
 Each month I publish a new blog discussing a film in the Laurel and Hardy chronology.
 You can share your thoughts, ideas and love for the… Continue reading There’s everything from soup to nuts folks; Come and get it!